 Queensland University of Technology

-Graduate Diploma Adolescent Health & Welfare (specialising in arts and adolescents)
+Graduate Diploma in Adolescent Health & Welfare (specialising in arts and adolescents)

 Graduate Diploma Experiential and Creative Arts Therapy (focusing on performative)